WHERE THE LIVING'S EASY

 Whether you’re hungry, thirsty or looking for a bit of entertainment, Brisbane Powerhouse offers it all at this riverside location.
 Dine in at one of the two restaurants, sink a few brews while watching the sunset over the river or wait around for a show that will unfold inside the graffiti-heavy walls.
 Look online to see who and what will be gracing its many stages.

-If you’re wanting more live music, Live Spark occurs every Sunday afternoon for an ever-changing line up of eclectic local and national artists.
+If you’re wanting more live music, Live Spark occurs every Sunday afternoon for an ever-changing lineup of eclectic local and national artists.
 If comedy is more your thing, pop by late Friday afternoon for a free laugh with Knockoff.

 Escape the hustle and bustle of Queen Street Mall and retreat to Felix for Goodness.
 Serving up a wholesome menu using local organic ingredients that changes seasonally, sit on stools overlooking the lane and watch the world go by, or soak up the relaxed atmosphere inside.